sspaeth-r7/VimNotes/README.md

 - When doing a find and replace, add a `c` to confirm each substitution
   - For example, `:%s/foo/bar/gc`

+## Folding
+Folds in vim are ways to hide blocks of text/code when you don't need to see them.
+In other words, this feature allows you to "collapse" a function.
+- Create and collapse a 'f'old: `zf`
+  - This expects that you've selected the text you'd like to fold in visual block mode By placing your cursor on any part of an existing fold, you can:
+- Collapse or 'c'lose the fold: `zc`
+- Expand or 'o'pen the fold: `zo`

 ## Miscellaneous
 - Pretty prent a JSON file open in the editor: `:%!python -m json.tool`
 - Delete a word and enter insert mode "'c'hange 'w'ord": `cw`